niravmsoni/aspnetcore-options-pattern/README.md

 # .NET Core - Options Pattern
-Options Pattern implementation with .NET Core

-2 ways to read configuration:
+There are 2 ways to read configuration:
 1. Using IConfiguration
 2. Using IOptions